ratwolfzero/hopalong_python/README.md

 - Method Invariance

   Regardless of the density estimation technique (pixel-based or histogram) or visualization settings (resolution, bin size), the attractor's intrinsic geometric structure remains unchanged.
 These methods influence density representation but do not alter the attractor's underlying shape or dynamics, which are governed by the mathematical functions.

-**Conclusion**
+#### Conclusions

 Under consideration of the previously described topics, both methods effectively highlight areas with point concentrations, as illustrated in the following images.